TabulateJarl8/random-junk/asm/asm_web/README.md

    - [x] Specifying a port as an argument
    - [x] Ability to render all HTML files in a `pages/` folder dynamically from the URL
      - This  feature has now been implemented.
 Any files in the `pages/` directory will be served on the web root.
 In addition, the web server automatically resolves any paths with a trailing `/` to `/index.html`.
 For example, `/super/` will resolve to `pages/super/index.html`, allowing for more readable web addresses.
+     - NOTE: This is very secure and definitely does not expose the entire filesystem.
+I couldn't seem to get a webbrowser to do it, but I was able to use netcat to request files relatively using `..`.
    - [x] Better error reporting (error messages and exit with errno code)
  - `web_server_better.asm` - this contains a super cool and super complex web server that just runs `nginx`, as suggested by a member of the JMU Unix Users Group.